 Sweeping the dust from the floor of a room,

 So it won’t be noticed

-Throughout her prolific career, Suzanne Lacy has been a forerunner of socially engaged art and public practice, promoting dialogue and collaborations with wide-ranging communities across the globe.
-Since the 1970s, her community organising strategies and media interventions have galvanised discussions about pressing social issues including gender equity, violence against women, racism, immigration, and labour rights.
+Since the 1970s, Lacy has used community organising strategies and media interventions to galvanise discussions about pressing social concerns including gender equity, violence against women, racism, immigration, and labour rights.
 These projects often culminate in large-scale, highly choreographed performances that bring together diverse groups of participants in public conversations.
 Lacy is a professor at the University of Southern California in the Roski School of Art and Design.